 Your senses are constantly sending signals to a part of your brain called the amygdala.
 The amygdala searches through these signals for any threats.
-If it finds a threat, it tells your hypothalamus to release defence hormones (adrenaline and cortisol).
+If it finds a threat, it tells your hypothalamus to release defence hormones.
 This will trigger one of these five instinctive reactions: